yfgokkus/yfgokkus/README.md

 ## Hi there 👋
 I am a software developer, recent graduate from Computer Engineering at Abdullah Gül University.
 I am passionate about crafting clean, maintainable code and continuously expanding my expertise in Java, Flutter, React and SQL to build dynamic and user-friendly applications.
 Alongside these, I have experience with C# and PHP as well, focusing on best practices in every aspect of software development.

-Driven by a passions for learning and problem-solving, I enjoy creating practical software solutions that improve user experiences and address real-world challenges.
+Driven by a passion for learning and problem-solving, I enjoy creating practical software solutions that improve user experiences and address real-world challenges.
 My projects showcase a blend of creativity and technical discipline, and I’m eager to collaborate and contribute to innovative teams.

 ## 🛠️ Tech Stack
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)